 The moral of this story is this: things are just things.
 It’s the people, experiences, and memories that make life special.

 So wear the good perfume every day if it makes you happy.
 Put on the expensive jewelry.
 Wear your favorite piece of fancy clothing even if you’re not going anyplace special.
 Eat hamburgers off the good china.
 Pull out the crystal goblets when you share a bottle of wine with friends.
 Sit and cuddle on the good furniture.
-Enjoy the nice things in your life and quit saving them for some ambiguous time in the future that will be “special”.
+Enjoy the nice things in your life and quit saving them for some ambiguous time in the future that will be “special” – and say NO to things that steal your joy!

 Because whether we choose to think about it or not, today is the most special day you may ever have.